 Novel imaging and sensing systems earn £300 million in UK exports

 Our research underpins the UK industry’s global position in high performance millimetre-wave and terahertz imaging and sensing devices.
-Commercial sales driven by this research – from clinical terahertz imaging systems to car radars for automated cruise control – have totalled more than £300 million to date.
+Commercial sales driven by this research have totalled more than £300 million to date.

 Technologies which emit and detect electromagnetic radiation – from the humble household CD player to advanced terahertz cameras – are essential components in a range of industrial, medical and consumer electronics applications.
 The quality and capabilities of these devices continues to improve as manufacturing methods and signal processing techniques combine to boost sensitivity, temperature stability and signal-to-noise ratios.